 Analytics is really where SurveyMonkey shines.
 There are also 100+ integrations (thanks to their API) that let you use third-party platforms to delve deeper into the numbers, or send data to your preferred apps.

-Qualtrics analytics are designed with enterprise businesses and large-scale research in mind, meaning it's beefier than The Rock—and just as pretty.
+Qualtrics analytics are designed with enterprise businesses and large-scale research in mind.
 Whether you’re collecting customer feedback or diving deep into complex numbers, Qualtrics helps you dig into data of any type.

 From the Data & Analysis tab, you can filter, classify, merge, clean and statistically analyze your survey response data.
 There’s also a nifty Stats iQ section that allows you to identify trends and even produce predictive models.